momentohq/public-dev-docs/docs/vector-index/index.md

 Build with Momento Vector Indexes with use cases such as:

+### Semantic search
-MVI can be leveraged for semantic searches, which enhance search capabilities by understanding context and meaning.
-By employing vector indexing, your app can interpret relationships between words and concepts, allowing for more relevant results.
-This technology supports applications like personalized recommendations, fraud detection, and Natural Language Processing (NLP), providing a more nuanced search experience than simple text-based search.
-MVI's potential to bridge language barriers and understand user intent makes it a valuable tool for delivering a more intelligent and satisfying search experience.
+MVI improves your search features by understanding context and meaning.
+By using vector indexing, your application delivers more relevant and nuanced search results.
+This feature shines in areas like e-commerce, personalized recommendations, fraud detection, and information retrieval.

-For sentiment analysis applications, you can use MVI to map data into a multidimensional space, where patterns correlating to positive, negative, or neutral emotions can be discerned.
-This allows for efficient comparison across large datasets, helping gauge opinions on products or trends.
-With real-time processing and adaptability, vector indexes become increasingly valuable for understanding and responding to user sentiments.
+### Multimodal search
+MVI also supports multimodal search, letting users search across different types of data such as text, images, videos, and audio.
+Users can start a search in one modality and target any other, creating a flexible and comprehensive search experience.

+### Additional applications
+While semantic and multimodal search are the main uses, MVI can be valuable for sentiment analysis, specifically in assessing user feelings toward a business across multiple dimensions.
+By identifying emotional patterns in customer reviews, social media mentions, or survey responses, MVI helps you gain a multi-faceted understanding of customer sentiment.
+This can inform business strategies, customer engagement, and service improvements.

 ## Why is it called a vector index, not a vector database?